pfalcon/esp-open-sdk/README.md

 Pulling updates
 ===============
-The project is updated from time to time, to update and prepare to build a new SDK, run:
+The project is updated from time to time, to get updates and prepare to build a new SDK, run:

 ```